atisharma/matlib/README.md

 Neanderthal fills a need for a performant matrix library in Clojure, but it is essentially a thin wrapper around LAPACK functions.
-This library aims to furnish Clojure with some higher-level functions and applications, including system identification, control theory and optimisation tools.
+This library aims to furnish Clojure with some higher-level functions and applications, including system identification, control theory and optimisation tools, without replicating things already available in Neanderthal.

 Why not core.matrix?
 It is of course subjective.
 The philosophy of core.matrix and Neanderthal is different and they serve different needs.
 I preferred being